-To set students along the path which leads to the true agora experience, the upper school faculty will take this time during the first three weeks of the school year to fully instruct the student body in what it means to be an LCS student.
-Here we introduce students in scholarly habits and ethical principles which helps us carry our our school-wide mission to “assist parents in developing young minds with virtuous character, critical thinking skills, and a passion for learning to become exceptional community stewards.”
+To set students along the path, which leads to the true agora experience, the upper school faculty take this time during the first three weeks of the school year to fully instruct the student body in what it means to be an LCS student.
+Here we introduce students in scholarly habits and ethical principles, which helps us carry our school-wide mission to “assist parents in developing young minds with virtuous character, critical thinking skills, and a passion for learning to become exceptional community stewards.”
 The following are some of the things that are taught and discussed with students in the first three weeks of Agora:

-- The middle school and high school Core Virtues, taught through anecdotes from literature and history
+- The middle school and high school core virtues, taught through anecdotes from literature and history

 - Basic routines and expectations of LCS students